laravel/docs/container.md

         'App\Services\RedisEventPusher'
     );

 This statement tells the container that it should inject the `RedisEventPusher` when a class needs an implementation of `EventPusher`.
-Now we can type-hint the `EventPusher` interface in a constructor, or any other location where dependencies are injected by the service container:
+Now we can type-hint the `EventPusher` interface in a constructor or any other location where dependencies are injected by the service container:

     use App\Contracts\EventPusher;